 Baltic 1 will be the first commercial wind farm in Germany.
 The wind farm is located in the Baltic Sea approx. 16 km north of the Dars-Zingst peninsula in 18 m water depth.
 The wind farm’s capacity is expected to be 48.3MW.
 Since ice loads must be expected in the Baltic Sea, an ice cone has been installed in concrete, which can cause the ice to break and slide off so that the monopile foundation is not exposed to unexpectedly large loads.

-The transformer platform rises 32 above the seabed, where the top side with the transformer is located.
-The monopile itself weighs 416 tonnes, the intermediate piece weighs 907 tonnes and the ice cone alone weighs 537.
-The weight of the entire transformer platform is unknown, as the top side has not yet been designed.
-The transformer platform is designed for two scenarios, meaning it can carry a top side of 900 tonnes or a top side of 1100 tonnes.
+The substation platform rises 32 above the seabed.
+The monopile itself weighs 416 tons, the intermediate piece weighs 907 tons and the ice cone alone weighs 537 tons.
+The weight of the entire substation platform is unknown, as the top side has not yet been designed.
+The substation platform is designed for two scenarios, meaning it can carry a top side of 900 tons or a top side of 1100 tons.

 We have carried out the layout and detailed design of the transformer platform’s foundation and intermediate piece as well as all pipeworks, J-tubes, boat landing and the concrete ice cone.
 In addition, ISC has designed a sea transport retention and lifting device for the monopile and intermediate piece.

 We have also managed fire safety installations and prepared project approvals for certification by Germanisher Lloyd (GL Oil & Gas).
 The construction is approved and verified by the German Prüfer and GL Oil & Gas.
 The latest updated version of CATIA 3D software has been used for the design.